cebert/antzer-aws-classic-game-challenge/README.md

 The game uses a hybrid grid-based collision system:
 -  **2D Grid Array**: Each cell contains type (grass/water/road) and object (none/obstacle/collectible)
 -  **Static Elements**: Defined in level configuration (obstacles, collectibles, terrain)
--  **Dynamic Elements**: Logs and leaves spawn continuously using separate spawning system
+-  **Dynamic Elements**: Logs and leaves spawn continuously using a separate spawning system
 -  **Real-time Updates**: Moving objects update their grid positions each frame
 -  **Safety Calculation**: Each cell's safety is computed based on type + object combination
 -  **Extensible Design**: Easy to add new cell types, objects, and level layouts